NadineAleideh/Lab8-PhilLendingLibrary/README.md

 - The library maintains a backpack where you can store borrowed books.
 The backpack can be used to pack and unpack items.
 - The application provides feedback and prompts for user input to guide you through the available options.
 - The book information is stored in memory during runtime and is not persisted across sessions.
-- The project functionality is fully tested you can check the ests [Here](./TestProject1/UnitTest1.cs).
+- The project functionality is fully tested you can check the tests [Here](./TestProject1/UnitTest1.cs).

 That's all you need to know to start using Phil's Lending Library!
 Enjoy managing your books and happy reading!